 Lack of Managerial Skills

-One of the biggest fears of start-up founders is that they lack the necessary managerial skills to run a business.
+A lack of managerial skills is one of the biggest fears of entrepreneurs.
 From strategic planning, to employee communication, founders have a wide array of managerial responsibilities to deal with on a daily basis, and the fact that you excel at software development doesn’t necessarily mean you can cut it as a manager.

 There are several things you can do to increase your chances of success.
 First, seek out mentors who can help you see the things that you can’t.
 Second, find a partner or two whose abilities and talents complement your own.
 Third, at the end of the day, don’t try to be something you’re not.
-Quickly learn what you are good at, and find other people who can help you do the things you can’t.
+Perform to your strengths, and delegate your weaknesses.

 Overly Niche Markets